morninj/django-docker/README.md

 # django-docker

 This repo has everything you need to develop and deploy Django projects with Docker.
-It's being actively developed.
 If there's an improvement you'd like to see, feel free to add an issue or open a pull request.

 I've tested this configuration on Mac OS X 10.10.3 and Ubuntu 14.04.
 It should work equally well on other platforms.